yairm210/Unciv/docs/uniques.md

 #### This Unit upgrades for free including special upgrades
 Applicable to: Ruins

+#### Hidden when religion is disabled
+Applicable to: Ruins, Building, Unit

 #### Hidden before founding a Pantheon
 Applicable to: Ruins